lbryio/lbry.com/content/faq/view-rewards.md

 ## How creator view rewards work

 LBRY tracks views from lbry.tv users and other clients.
-When a user views your content that is reward-verified, we will automatically send an LBC tip for each of their daily first ten views.
+When a user views your content that is reward-verified, we will automatically send an LBC tip for each of their daily first seven views.
+The view reward amount will vary and may change per LBRY Inc's discretion similar to other rewards.

 Creators will see these on their wallet page as Tips (filter on Received + Tips) and they will be summed up monthly on the Rewards page under `Content View Tips: Month Year`.
 You may [unlock the tips](https://lbry.com/faq/tipping) to have the show in your balance, but while locked, they help your content be discovered.